So, you're interested in starting your own business online, or becoming a solopreneur.

 Skip the general Google search.

-Dig deep into niche forums, subreddits, LinkedIn groups, Facebook groups, and Twitter ecosystems where your target audience hangs out.
+Dig deep into niche forums, subreddits, LinkedIn groups, Facebook groups, and Twitter/X ecosystems where your target audience hangs out.
 Observe the language they use and the problems they talk about.

 Make a list of recurring pain points and (especially) desires.
+What keeps them up at night?
+What challenges are they hoping to solve?
 What does your prospective customer’s dream future look like when you’ve solved their problem?

-Talk about the pain you’ve heard your prospects talk about, agitate that pain by making it existential, and then let them know you have a solution.
-What happens?
+Talk about the pain you’ve heard your prospects talk about, agitate that pain by talking about what happens if their problem isn't addressed, and then let them know you have a solution.

 Step 3: Business Plan with a Twist